 We have options today and will visit one of two well-known reserves.
 At Mashpi there’s a good chance of species such as Rufous-fronted Wood-Quail, Tawny-faced Quail, Chocó Poorwill, Chocó Trogon, the always-tricky Chocó Vireo, as well as Spot-crowned Antvireo, Pacific Tuftedcheek, Uniform Treehunter, Northern Schiffornis, Esmeraldas Antbird, Bronze-olive Pygmy-Tyrant, White-throated Spadebill, Band-rumped Swift, Black Solitaire, Pale-eyed Thrush, Chocó Warbler, Indigo Flowerpiercer, Moss-backed, Emerald, Flame-faced and Ochre-breasted Tanagers, Yellow-collared Chlorophonia, with a more outside chance of Long-wattled Umbrellabird as well.
 The chances of seeing Rufous-crowned Pittasoma are much slimmer than a few years ago, but you never know!

-If we go to Rio Silanche Reserve then we will target species along the trail or from the canopy tower such as Dusky Pigeon, Striped Cuckoo, Guayaquil Woodpecker, Yellow-throated and Choco Toucans, Pale-mandibled Aracari, White-tailed Trogon, Rufous-tailed Jacamar, Violet-bellied, Blue-chested and Purple-chested Hummingbirds, Barred and White-whiskered Puffbirds, Black-headed Antthrush, Bicolored and Chestnut-backed Antbirds, Pacific, Dot-winged and Checker-throated Antwrens, Streak-headed Woodcreeper, Ruddy Foliage-gleaner, Red-billed Scythebill, Plain Xenops, Wedge-billed Woodcreeper, Sooty-headed and Choco Tyrannulets, Slaty-capped and Olive-striped Flycatchers, Yellow-margined Flatbill, White-thighed Swallow, Pacific Hornero, Masked Water-Tyrant, Cinnamon Becard, Lesser Greenlet, Blue-necked and Grey-and-gold, Tawny-crested, Scarlet-browed and White-shouldered Tanagers, Yellow-tufted Dacnis,
+If we go to Rio Silanche Reserve then we will target species along the trail or from the canopy tower such as Dusky Pigeon, Striped Cuckoo, Guayaquil Woodpecker, Yellow-throated and Choco Toucans, Pale-mandibled Aracari, White-tailed Trogon, Rufous-tailed Jacamar, Violet-bellied, Blue-chested and Purple-chested Hummingbirds, Barred and White-whiskered Puffbirds, Black-headed Antthrush, Bicolored and Chestnut-backed Antbirds, Pacific, Dot-winged and Checker-throated Antwrens, Streak-headed Woodcreeper, Ruddy Foliage-gleaner, Red-billed Scythebill, Plain Xenops, Wedge-billed Woodcreeper, Sooty-headed and Choco Tyrannulets, Slaty-capped and Olive-striped Flycatchers, Yellow-margined Flatbill, White-thighed Swallow, Pacific Hornero, Masked Water-Tyrant, Cinnamon Becard, Lesser Greenlet, Blue-necked, Grey-and-gold, Tawny-crested, Scarlet-browed and White-shouldered Tanagers and Yellow-tufted Dacnis,

 Once we have finished birding this morning we will set out on a 90-minute boat ride in our motorized dugout canoes, and the journey could produce Little Blue or Fasciated Tiger-Herons.
 This simple lodge is basically the gateway to visit the remarkable Cotacachi-Cayapas Reserve.
 There’s an amazing list of birds in this prime lowland Chocó area and no doubt if there’s any time we will make our first exploration before settling into our rooms that offer either an ocean view or a jungle view.
 Night at xxxx